 By Rachel Kallus, PsyD Over the last few years, organizing has evolved from your least favorite chore to a trendy topic on social media, Netflix reality shows, and loads of advertisements.
 Organizing icons and brands like Marie Kondo and The Container Store have become household names we refer to constantly.
 With people spending more time … Continue reading Treating obsessive-compulsive disorder (OCD): Is surgery an option?

 By Stephen Matthews, Ph.D.
+This article is based on the dissertation of Dr. Stephen Matthews who defended his thesis at PSCOM on June 2, 2021.
 TL;DR: Genetic variants can be linked to diseases through genome-wide association studies.
-While some variants are found in protein coding genes, many are found in non-coding regions of the genome, leaving their relevance to disease unclear.
-My work identified the role of a Crohn's disease-associated SNP in a non-coding region of … Continue reading What’s Diss?
+While some variants are found in protein coding genes, many are found in non-coding regions of the genome, … Continue reading What’s Diss?
 Explaining my (diss)ertation titled “Investigating the Wnt/MYC axis in the pathogenesis of Crohn’s disease”

 By Nicole Lookfong The COVID-19 pandemic has created psychological consequences within the population, such as an increased risk for developing post-traumatic stress disorder (PTSD), by way of chronic stress, increased perception of threats, rising mortality rate, and limited resources1.
 Normally, the prevalence of PTSD in the United States is 7-8%, with individuals experiencing symptoms such … Continue reading A Neuroscientific Perspective of Post-Traumatic Stress Disorder